 Under the CBCS-LOCF, the department offers elective papers in Hindi to B.A.Hons. and B.A.
 Programme students.
-This course is a valuable preparation for a whole host of courses and after careers studied have who various fields of social.
-The students are Ability Enhancement (AECC) in Hindi and (SEC) Course in The department also Electives Generic graduation.
-Students Hindi have excelled in academic & public life. required to do Compulsory Course Skill Enhancement Rachnatmak Lekhan. offers the following (GE): Hindi
+This course is a valuable preparation for a whole host of courses after and careers have studied who various fields of social. students The are Ability Enhancement (AECC) in Hindi and (SEC) Course in The department also Generic Electives graduation.
+Students Hindi have excelled in academic & public life. required to do an Compulsory Course Skill Enhancement Rachnatmak Lekhan. offers the following (GE): Hindi

 Rangmanch, Janpadiya Sahitya for B.A.
-Programme and Lok priya Sahitya, Rachnatmak Lekhan, Bhashaaur Samaj and Hindi kavaishvik Paridrishya.
+Programme and Lok priya Sahitya, Rachnatmak

+Lekhan, Bhashaaur Samaj and Hindi kavaishvik Paridrishya.

-Note: As per government regulations, those who have not studied Hindi after class VIIth are required to appear for a Compulsory Test in Hindi in order for them to be eligible to graduate at the end of three years of their studies.
+Note: As per government regulations, those who have not studied Hindi after class VII th are required to appear for a Compulsory Test in Hindi in order for them to be eligible to graduate at the end of three years of their studies.